Panic! at the Disco ends; Brendon Urie to focus on family

 AP Entertainment Writer

 NEW YORK (AP) — First there were four, then they became three and finally just one.
-Now it’s time to say a final farewell to art pop-rock Panic! at the Disco.
+Now it’s time to say a final farewell to art pop-rocker group Panic! at the Disco.

 Brendon Urie, the only musician left from the original group, announced on the band’s Instagram page Tuesday that Panic! at the Disco “will be no more.”